-It’s important to get your credit score as high as possible because the higher your interest rate, the more money you’ll pay over time.
+It’s important to have a good credit score as high as possible because the higher your interest rate, the more money you’ll pay over time.
 That can really add up for high-value loans like cars or mortgages.

 Let’s look at a quick example.
-If you have excellent credit and take out a mortgage for $100,000 over 30 years and your interest rate is a low 3.92%, you’ll end up paying an additional $70,000 in interest payments.
+Let’s say you have excellent credit and take out a mortgage for $100,000 over 30 years.
+If your rate is a low 3.92%, you’ll end up paying an additional $70,000 in interest payments.

 With a bad credit score, you might have difficulty finding a home or even a job.
-And if you have a financial emergency, you might be stuck with high-fee options like payday loans or title loans, which can add up fast and even cost you your car.
+Furthermore, if you have a financial emergency, you might be stuck with high-fee options like payday loans or title loans.
+The interest on these loans can add up fast and even cost you your car.

 Now that you know what a good credit score is, it’s time to get more specific.

-While traditional FICO credit scores from the popular scoring company Fair Isaac Corporation range from 300 to 850, there are actually several different models that lenders might use when judging your creditworthiness.
+Traditional FICO scores from the popular scoring company Fair Isaac Corporation range from 300 to 850.
+However, there are actually several credit scoring models that lenders might use when judging your creditworthiness.
 These vary depending on what type of credit you’re applying for.

 A few examples include versions specifically for mortgages, car loans, credit cards, and student loans.
 Each one will look at slightly different information that is more relevant to the exact type of credit you want.

-So the model for credit cards more heavily weighs your revolving credit payment history, while the auto version is going to pay more attention to your past car payments.
+The credit scoring models for credit cards more heavily weigh your revolving payment history.
+However, the auto-version is going to pay more attention to your past car payments.